 On 18 September, the World Economic Forum published a blog on its website that controversially suggested the overall impacts of unmitigated climate change this century could be positive, even if global average temperature […]

-New figures published by the IMF show the UK provides more subsidies for fossil fuels than renewables
+Figures published by the IMF in 2015 show the UK provides more subsidies for fossil fuels than renewables

 An IMF report has quantified the subsidies provided for the fossil fuel industry, finding the UK will spend £26 billion this year, amounting to far more than the subsidies provided for renewables.
 Bob Ward summarises the findings.